NYUCCL/psiTurk/doc/configure_databases.rst

 	 You can run 'db aws_list_instances' to verify it was created (status will say 'available' when it is ready

-The instruction mention that it can take a few minutes for you database to "spin up".
+The instructions mention that it can take a few minutes for you database to "spin up".
 If you run `db aws_list_instances` after a few minutes you should now see your database in the cloud::

+	[psiTurk server:off mode:sdbx #HITs:0]$ db aws_list_instances
 	Here are the current DB instances associated with your AWS account in region  us-east-1
 		--------------------
 		Instance ID: mydb